yuanjie8629/LibrarySystem/README.md

 1. Python 3.7

 ## Usage
-Import the files into the project.
+Import the files into the project.<br>
-Run the project with
+Run the project with Python compiler.

 Enter the system using username and password below:
 username: system